RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 A **Window** is a collection of GUI elements per the Window API (user_event2).
 You can define custom windows at the top using GUI elements, and you can define custom game frame and draw frame logic inside the respective functions.
 Windows and GUI Components have custom logic code as well as draw code that draws relative to the screen position.

+Most of a level's custom code will be within user_events - `user_event0`, `user_event1`, `user_event2`, `user_event6` and `user_event10`.
+You may edit any of the base code however you'd like, however we do recommend keeping out of the base files unless you know exactly what you're doing.
+If you are unsure about making a modification feel free to message our team and we'll be able to direct you :)

 ## Lucid Dream Development Console

 Outside of the actual operating structure is **Lucid Dream**, the development console built in the Window API.
 It has a plethora of functions for creating, editing, and exporting articles.
 Open it with tilda (\`), type with the keyboard, enter is ?, backspace is \\.
 Currently, it defaults to strings for arguments but you can specify a few argument parameters to get the variable type needed.